 Early Music Voices has also organised and presented many concerts of local and regional musicians over the last two decades.
 Some of these have been co-productions, such as Purcell’s Ode on St. Cecilia’s Day with Red Deer Symphony Orchestra or Bach’s Mass in B Minor with the CPO.
 Increasingly, EMV has presented large projects alone, often in exciting collaborations with Rosa Barocca (Bach’s Magnificat in 2018 and Handel’s Messiah in 2019&20).
 Over the years, EMV has played a significant part in the development of Calgary’s early music scene, proudly creating many professional musical opportunities for Calgary singers and players.

 Soprano Julie Harris holds an Artist Diploma from the University of Toronto and a Master of Music degree from the University of Calgary.
 She also spent a year studying early music at the Royal Conservatory in The Hague.
 Julie has appeared as a soloist with many choirs and orchestras, including the Tafelmusik Baroque Orchestra, Toronto Chamber Choir, the Elora Festival Singers, the Aradia Ensemble, Alberta Baroque (Edmonton) and La Cetra (Vancouver).
 Julie has been engaged for roles in Baroque Opera with Opera Atelier, Toronto Consort and Early Music Alberta.
-She was a soloist in Richard Einhorn's Voices of Light with the Toronto Mendelssohn Choir.
-She has recorded with Il Furioso on Toccata Classics released in 2006 and is featured on an upcoming recording with guitarist, Ralph Maier.
-In 1999, she founded the Early Music Voices Concert Series.
+She was also a soloist in Richard Einhorn's Voices of Light with the Toronto Mendelssohn Choir.
+She has recorded with Il Furioso on Toccata Classics released in 2006.
+In 1999, Julie founded the Early Music Voices Concert Series.
 She is a member of Calgary's VoiceScapes and also Duo Seraphim with Toronto-based soprano Katherine Hill.
-She maintains a private voice studio and teaches voice at Mount Royal University.
-She coaches for various local community choirs and high schools, as well as directing the Collegium Musicum at the University of Calgary.
+She is director of the Collegium Musicum at the University of Calgary and teaches voice at UCalgary and Mount Royal University.
+She maintains a private voice studio and has coached many local community choirs and high schools .